APTrust/dart-runner/README.md

 dart-runner can also help replicate bags between digital repositories using the [Beyond the Repository BagIt format](https://github.com/dpscollaborative/btr_bagit_profile).

+## Developer Setup

+* Download the code using `git clone https://github.com/APTrust/dart-runner`.
+* You will need to install [Docker](https://docs.docker.com/get-docker/) to run SFTP tests.

+## VS Code Setup

+If you're using Visual Studio Code, you should install the following:

+* VS Code Go language support.
+VS Code will prompt you to install the recommended components.
+Simply follow the recommendations to install Go, the Go language server and a few other standard components.
+* [vscode-gotemplate](https://github.com/casualjim/vscode-gotemplate).
+This plugin properly handles Go HTML templates.
+It's not strictly necessary, but without it, VS Code will flag many Go template tags as invalid HTML and your project will be littered with unnecessary "problem" messages.

 ## Building

 `./scripts/build.sh` or `bash ./scripts/build.sh`